 9. Promote your fundraising event

 Your fundraising event planning template will not be complete without the event marketing.
-You may already have loyal sponsors but promotion is very important especially if you’re planning to reach a wider audience.
+You may already have loyal sponsors but promotion is very important especially if you’re planning to reach a wider audience and a potential donor.
 Advertise your fundraising campaign using your event website.

 Make use of your email contact list and social media accounts.
 Add a virtual countdown to build excitement.
 Encourage loyal sponsors to bring their friends and family with them.